lachlanhurst/observedearth-web/_includes/maincontent.md

-ObservedEarth is an app that simplifies the process of downloading, processing, and visualising multispectral earth observation data. *It allows you to see Earth from above*.
+ObservedEarth is an app that simplifies the process of downloading, processing, and visualising multispectral earth observation data. **See Earth from above**.

 ![Landsat8](img/landsat8crop.jpeg)
 <sup>IMAGE: FLICKR, [NASA](http://www.nasa.gov/goddard)</sup>